elvece/asylum-app-hackathon/readme.md

 Our app seeks to simplify the form process and then match applicants to countries based on the priority level of certain fields on the country database schema.

+## To run app:
+1. git clone
+1. npm install
+1. run gulp in terminal to start node server and launch app in browser
+1. main route to navigate to in browser is ```/personal-info```